Top Challenges for Agencies in 2020

 No wonder agencies feel lost and fail to improve their efficiency.
 2018 Agency Growth Report reveals that 80% of the agencies are using project management software.
 Regardless, if asked what would help them better run their company, project management was still the most popular choice.

-In Scoro, working with different agencies and professional services companies, we have seen first-hand that too many separate tools will not lead to operational efficiency.
+In Scoro, working with different agencies and professional services companies, we have seen first-hand that too many tools will not lead to operational efficiency.
 And if your team is not using the full potential of the tools because they have to shuffle a dozen applications simultaneously, you might as well not use them at all.

 Solution?
 A powerful all-in-one business management software that allows you to focus on the things that truly matter to an agency – the creative process.